The latest 2K fighting game sets its "expiration date" for online features.

 A move that sparks debate

-The fact that the closure of a recently launched game is being announced so far in advance is generating a lot of discussion among players.
-On the one hand, it provides transparency, as users know exactly how long they’ll be able to enjoy the online features.
+The fact that the closure of a recently released game is being announced so far in advance is generating a lot of discussion among players.
+On the one hand, it provides transparency, as users know exactly how long they can enjoy the online features.
 On the other hand, it makes it clear that even in paid titles, the online experience has an expiration date.

-It’s not ruled out that, following this trend, other companies will start marking the closure dates for their games in advance.
+It’s not ruled out that, following this trend, other companies will start marking the closure dates of their games’ servers in advance.